cph0r/bar_raiser/README.md

 # fampay_video_app
 Youtube video App linked with youtube api, made for fampay interview first round.. please do not copy if you are giving interview for fampay and if you do please make sure at least change the readme file..

+I have created to dashboard for viewing of all the availale videos in local db also I have added the functionality to add new api keys from the dashboard.

+I hope the project was upto the expectations of the reviewer , Let me know if there is anything else that I can add..

+I did all the basic requirements along with bonus points

 BASIC REQUIREMENTS -
 1. Call youtube API every 10 sec with a hard coded query - [x]